THE PURPOSE OF THIS STATEMENT IS TO PROVIDE INFORMATION ON FUNDSMITH’S REMUNERATION POLICY AND PRACTICES

 6.11 Fundsmith does not guarantee any annual bonus award, except where this is absolutely necessary in the context of hiring a new member of staff in the first year of their employment.

-6.12 Fundsmith’s policy is that any buy-out award or compensation for a material risk taker’s contracts in previous employment is aligned with the long-term interests of the firm and contains appropriate provisions so that the terms are no less strict than those originally applied.
+6.12 Fundsmith’s policy is that any buy-out award or compensation for a material risk taker’s contracts in previous employments is aligned with the long-term interests of the Firm and contains appropriate provisions so that the terms are no less strict than those originally applied.

 6.13 Fundsmith's policy is not to pay staff leaving the firm any early termination payments.